Can Marriage Survive Drug Addiction?

 - Development or increase in symptoms of mental health conditions such as depression or anxiety

 The previously mentioned behaviors are basic symptoms of drug addiction.
 However, additional symptoms of drug addiction may develop based on the individual and what form of drug they abuse.
-For example, if your spouse is addicted to a stimulant like Adderall, they may experience symptoms such as increased energy, excessive talkativeness, insomnia, and decreased appetite.
-On the other hand, individuals abusing depressants such as opioids may experience symptoms like detachment from one’s surroundings, sedated appearance, and increased need for sleep.
+For example, if your spouse is addicted to a stimulant like Adderall, they may experience increased energy, excessive talkativeness, insomnia, and decreased appetite.
+On the other hand, individuals abusing depressants such as opioids may experience symptoms like detachment from their surroundings, sedated appearance, and increased need for sleep.

 How to Help an Addicted Spouse

-In order for a marriage to survive drug addiction, the addicted individual must receive help for their substance abuse.
-Oftentimes, people suffering from addiction do not realize they have a problem or are scared to reach out for help.
+For a marriage to survive drug addiction, the addicted individual must receive help for their substance abuse.
+Often, people suffering from addiction do not realize they have a problem or are scared to seek help.
 However, sometimes all these individuals need is support and direction.
 If your spouse is suffering from drug addiction, there are many things you can do to help them recover.